 Not at war with West Bengal government: Guv

 "Let me say, I am not at war with the state government.
-I have come here to serve the people of the state," the governor said at an education forum organised by the Merchants' Chamber of Commerce & Industry (MCCI) here.
+I have come here to serve the people of the state," the governor said at an MCCI education forum here.
 Dhankar said that as a chancellor of universities, he has been witness to several developments that could grab headlines.

 "If I start to narrate all of them, it will scream the newspaper headlines the next day...
 As chancellor, what we see is that we don't allow universities to function as they are supposed to.
 "The all-pervading question which arises is who is the greater boss, the chancellor or the state?" he said.